bcgov/Technology-Code-of-Practice/README.md

 Your purchasing strategy must show you’ve considered commercial and technology aspects, and contractual limitations.

-### 12. Meet the Service Standard for digital services

-If you are building a service as part of your technology initiative, you will also need to meet the Service Standard.

 ## The Technology Code of Practice (Detailed)

 ### 0. Meet the Digital Service Standard